 In the Cabot Benjamin Graham Value Investor, I utilize a value investing strategy developed by Benjamin Graham in the 1920s.
-The details of the strategy are spelled out clearly in his book, "The Intelligent Investor," published 60 years ago.
-The objective of Graham's strategy is to identify undervalued and unappreciated stocks that meet certain criteria for quality and quantity ... stocks that are poised for stellar price appreciation.Here are Benjamin Graham's seven time-tested criteria to identify strong value stocks:
+The details of this value strategy are spelled out clearly in his book, "The Intelligent Investor," published 60 years ago.
+The objective of Graham's strategy is to identify unappreciated stocks and show you how to find undervalued stocks that meet certain criteria for quality and quantity ... stocks that are poised for stellar price appreciation.Here are Benjamin Graham's seven time-tested criteria to identify strong value stocks:

 Criteria #2: Graham advised buying companies with Total Debt to Current Asset ratios of less than 1.10.
 In value investing it is important at all times to invest in companies with a low debt load, especially now with tight lending in a weak economy.
 Total Debt to Current Asset ratios can be found in data supplied by Standard & Poor's, Value Line, and many other services.